-The is reducing the next buy of to 30 from 35 aircraft in order cover cost overruns incurred in earlier production lots, according to the Joint Program Office (JPO).
+The Pentagon is reducing the next buy of to 30 from 35 aircraft in order cover cost overruns incurred in earlier production lots, according to the Joint Program Office (JPO).

 The Navy and Air Force have agreed to reduce their quantities in low-rate initial production (LRIP) Lot 5 to “pay for the bills,” says Joe Dellavedova, JPO spokesman.
 “Controlling costs is an absolute must.”

 The government is responsible for paying $771 million in overruns for the 28 aircraft included in LRIP Lots 1-3, he adds.
 Of that total, roughly $136 million is outlined as “concurrency cost.”
 These are costs incurred to retrofit jets in early lots based on findings from the ongoing testing program.
 The overruns amount to roughly $27.5 million extra per aircraft if evenly applied to the 28-aircraft buy, $4.86 million of which is associated solely with concurrency cost.

 In July, Dellavedova characterized the concurrency funding as needed “to modify early production aircraft to attain useful service life capabilities.
 F-35 concurrency is generating significant change that both perturbs the learning cost reduction and adds costs for modifying delivered jets.”
 He repeats that mantra in a recent statement.